Photo: Kt Miller

 Commitment to Innovation

-Polar Bears International is made up of a passionate team of conservationists, scientists, and volunteers—working to secure a future for polar bears across the Arctic.
+From those humble beginnings, Polar Bears International has evolved into a dynamic team of passionate conservationists, scientists, support staff, and volunteers—all working to secure a future for polar bears across the Arctic.
 And we invite you to join us on this journey.

-"While our projects now span the globe, Churchill will always be our home—and polar bears will always be our passion."
+"Our conservation projects now span the globe—and polar bears will always be our passion."

 – Krista Wright, Executive Director, Polar Bears International